MicroServices-SocialApp/Auth-API/README.md

     Learned how to effectively use Pytest to create comprehensive test suites.
 Writing tests concurrently with feature development proved invaluable, helping to catch bugs early and ensuring the system remains stable as new features are added.

-Overall growth:
-Each part of this project helped me understand more about building apps, managing...
-It was about solving problems, learning new things, and improving my skills for future work.

 # How can it be improved?